 Not long after Jesus spoke to his disciples about the Church to which He would later give birth, after his resurrection the birth actually occurred one evening in a locked room where his disciples were hiding for fear of persecution.
-The resurrected, Living Jesus miraculously entered the locked room and breathed the Holy Spirit into his disciples.
-At that instant, they received the Holy Spirit en masse and the Church was born.
+The resurrected, Living Jesus miraculously entered the locked room and breathed Holy Spirit into his disciples.
+At that instant, they received Holy Spirit en masse and the Church was born.
 (John 20: 22) He breathed his own life into them just as He had breathed life into Adam when he was created by God.

 Not many days later, on the day when the Jewish people celebrated in Jerusalem the ancient, annual Festival of Pentecost, Jesus began to add people to his newborn Church, beginning with 3,000 people on that special day.
 The Church was not born on the Day of Pentecost (as many mistakenly teach); on that day, Jesus simply began to add to his newborn Church people who were being saved (Acts 2: 47), and He has sovereignly continued to add more people to his Church ever since the Day of Pentecost.
 He adds people to the Church when He draws them inexorably to Himself as iron filings are drawn to a magnet (John 6: 44 and 12: 32).

 Earlier, before his death and resurrection Jesus told his disciples that they would continue to do the works He did—and even greater (John 14: 12).
-2000 years of history readily discloses to the open-minded observer that the Holy Spirit-empowered Church has done just that.
+2,000 years of history readily discloses to the open-minded observer that Holy Spirit-empowered Church has done just that.
 For 2000 years the empowered worldwide Church on earth has continued to do what Jesus began to do and teach (Acts 1: 1), performing greater works than Jesus did and reproducing itself in every generation.
 Indeed, the Church has been the sole Living Presence of Jesus on the earth ever since He returned to heaven.
 The only difference on the earth since Jesus was here the first time is the presence of the Church!

 Growth of Jesus’ Church

 Since the birth of the Church, Jesus has drawn to Himself people from every tribe, every people group, every language group, and every nation on the face of this planet (Revelation 5: 9).
-And the time will come—at the end of the ages of time—when every human will fall to their knees and proclaim Jesus as Lord and King to the glory of God the Father (Philippians 2: 9 – 11).
+And the time will come—at the end of the ages of time—when every human will voluntarily fall to their knees and proclaim Jesus as Lord and King to the glory of God the Father (Philippians 2: 9 – 11).
 Moreover, there will come a time when God the Son turns over his Kingdom to God the Father, and Almighty God—Father, Son, and Holy Spirit—will be All in all, Everything to everyone!
 (First Corinthians 15: 28)